ajtamayoh/NLP-CIC-WFU-Contribution-to-LivingNER-shared-task-2022/README.md

 For bugs or questions related to the code, do not hesitate to contact us (Antonio Tamayo: ajtamayoh@gmail.com)

-If you use this code please cite our work: comming soon.
+If you use this code please cite our work:

+Tamayo, A., Burgos, D., & Gelbukh, A. (2022).
+ParTNER: Paragraph Tuning for Named Entity Recognition on Clinical Cases in Spanish using mBERT+ Rules.
+In CEUR Workshop Proceedings (Vol. 3202).
+CEUR-WS.

 ## Abstract